TrentonZero/trentonzero.github.io/_posts/2021-06-01-first-prog-lang.md

 ---
 published: false
+category: Personal
+layout: post
+tags:
+  - programming
+title: Your First Programming Language
 ---
-## Your First Programming Language

 "What should my first programming language be?
 Should I learn Javascript or C or C++ or Java or LISP?"

 This is really very easy.
 First, not C++.
 God have mercy on your soul, not C++.
 The first plus means they added OO to C. The second plus means they added a whole bunch more WTF on as well.
 I'm not really trying to hate on C++ here: it's the standard within its domain for a reason.
 I'm just saying you shouldn't learn C++ until after C. When you reach the point in C where you find yourself cursing structs, you can go open that ++ box.